vatlab/sos/doc/problems.md

 For simplicity and mostly the last reason, I incline not to use complicated data structure.

-### Read only SoS variable?

-A SoS can be easier to understand if we make most SoS variables readonly.
-That is to say, a SoS variable can not be changed after it has been initialized.
-Exceptions to this rule can be system variables and temporary looping variables.

-A less stringent version of this rule is that variables can only be replaced in their entirety, which disallows changing part of the file list.

 ## File format
 ### Default input of step?